-Anesthesia services provided by a non-network provider.
+Anesthesia services provided by a non-network provider, except as described in Surprise billing protections.

 C. Chiropractic or Osteopathic Manipulation

 Medica covers chiropractic or osteopathic services to treat conditions related to muscles, skeleton and nerves of the body.
 This includes spinal manipulations or other manipulative therapies.